 |MATH2213||Linear Algebra I||3 ch (3C)|

 This course introduces the basic concepts of linear algebra, mainly in finite dimensional real vector spaces.
 Systems of linear equations, vector and matrix algebra, bases and dimension of subspaces, row and column spaces, linear transformations and matrix representations, inner products, determinants, eigenvectors and diagonalization.
 Applications as time permits.

-Prerequisite: MATH 1013, or MATH 1053, or both MATH 1823 and 1833.
+Prerequisite: MATH 1013, or MATH 1053, or both MATH 1823 and MATH 1833.
 This course may also be taken with the consent of the instructor.
 Interested first year students are encouraged to enquire.
-Note: Credit will not be given for both MATH 1503 and MATH 2213.
+NOTE: Credit will not be given for both MATH 1503 and MATH 2213.

 |MATH2513||Multivariable Calculus for Engineers||4 ch (4C)|